wndtnl/windtunnel.github.io/products/ksb/administration/clusters/clusters.md

 > As the capabilities of the plugin change over time, so will these assumptions evolve.
 > It is our intention to have as little assumptions as possible, making the plugin broadly applicable.

-- The Kubernetes version of the cluster is at least 1.9.0 (and at most 1.19.1).

 - Each (worker) node in the cluster is provisioned with at least 500MB of RAM and 0.25 vCPU.
 This caters for the execution of the smallest instance of a single agent Pod.
 Going lower on (multiples of this amount of) RAM could result in the agent containers crashing, and is not supported by the plugin.